annasol88/java-multithreaded-chat/docs/design-docs.md

 ## Considerations
 #### Some considerations for future.
-Improving message passing to use Enumerated string or schemas to remove coupling between our communication streams will improve readability and human error.
+Improvements could be made to message passing to use Enumerated string or schemas to remove coupling between our communication streams will improve readability and human error.

+Improvements could be made to the number of server requests done

 missing functionality -